Kiranjith83/SA/SA.md

 # scaling
   - Choice of scaling method (Vertical/Horizontal) determines the cost and how the scaling is configured.
   - Appropriately selecting the scaling method determines how you architect the application, cost and what if developers need to incorporate to support their application.
+  - Elasticiy:
+    - capacity to increase or decrease the capacity based on the demand.

 # Tiered Architecture.
   - To be an effective SA, need the understanding of application architecture, then design system architecture for the application.